MZehren/ADTOF/README.md

     Use one of the three trained model to perform ADT

     positional arguments:
-      inputPath             Path to music or folder containing music outputPath            Path to output folder
+      inputPath             Path to a music file or folder containing music outputPath            Path to output folder

     optional arguments: